|

 the old disco groove oriented tracks any longer but more the

 pop/rock/synth ones.
-Said that, "Turn on your radio" still includes
+Said that, "Turn on your radio" still

-couldn't coop with these demands from the musical industry.
+really couldn't coop with these demands from the musical industry.

-They had a crush on their old sound that they couldn't let go
+They had a crush on their old sound that they couldn't let

-for their end.
+ground for their end.
 PJB's similar album with far less impressive

 track material that instead was given to Change was even controlled

 by the pop and Synth music.
-Their music became also closer to
+Their music became also closer

-a real failure that all Petrus productions that year.
+to a real failure that all Petrus productions that year.

 Although